How To Build An E-Commerce Site With Angular 11, Commerce Layer And Paypal

 npm install -g @angular/cli

 You’ll also need a Commerce Layer developer account.
 Using the developer account, you will need to create a test organization and seed it with test data.
 Seeding makes it easier to develop the app first without worrying about what data you’ll have to use.
-You can create an account at this link and an organization here.
+You can create an account and an organization here.

 Lastly, you will need a Paypal Sandbox account.
 Having this type of account will allow us to test transactions between businesses and users without risking actual money.
 You can create one here.
 A sandbox account has a test business and test personal account already created for it.